 - Check Your Update Status: After an update request, regularly check the status using your URN on the official website.

-- Protect Your Physical Aadhaar: Keep your physical Aadhaar letter or card in a safe place, just like you would your passport or driving licence.
+- Protect Your Physical Aadhaar: Secure your physical Aadhaar letter or card in a safe place, just like you would your passport or driving license.

 - Lock/Unlock Your Aadhaar: The official Aadhaar system provides a feature to lock and unlock your Aadhaar number.
 This means you can control when your Aadhaar can be used for authentication, adding an extra layer of security.
 Learn how to use this feature for better protection.